Read this article summarized with

 • Workers need reference at the point of work.
 Operators look up steps during a task, not before it.
 They need QR codes and mobile access, not a training portal.

 • Processes change frequently.
-SOPs need version control, not just a new course upload.
+SOPs need version control, not a new course upload every time.

 • You have video of processes but no written documentation.
-SOP software (especially AI-powered tools) converts video into structured procedures.
+AI-powered SOP tools convert video into structured procedures.

 • Multilingual teams need procedures in their language.
 SOP software handles translation with terminology consistency.